 Key requirements:

-For workers in declining-population regions (인구감소지역), a regional E-7-4 (E-7-4R) category exists with potentially more favorable point thresholds.
+For workers in declining-population regions (인구감소지역), a regional E-7-4 (-4R) category exists with potentially more favorable point thresholds.

 Both the original and secondary employers have reporting obligations to immigration when the worker starts, changes, or returns from secondary employment.